acceleratedscience/openad_service_utils/README.md

 ### Step 3.
 Make a copy of implementation.py and rename it to suit the model

 Make a copy of `openad_service_utils/examples/properties/implementation.py` .
 This will be your wrapped model.
-You can give it a descriptive name that fits the model.
+Give it a descriptive name that suits the model.

 For the protein solubility example, we rename our wrapped model, `protein_solubility_implementation.py`